bokeh/bokeh/sphinx/source/docs/dev_guide/env_vars.rst

 Comma separated list of domains that need to access bokeh websocket interface.
 This can also be provided using the --allow-websocket-origin parameter.

-Note: No option overrides the other.
-We instead merge the list from --allow-websocket-origin and the list from BOKEH_ALLOW_WS_ORIGIN
+Note: This option overrides the --allow-websocket-origin flag

 ``BOKEH_BROWSER``
 -----------------